Know Or You Will Owe

 What is a Credit Score?

-Your credit score is based off of many things including your payment history (whether you pay your bills on time or late), amount of debt you have yet to repay (yep, your student loans count towards this category!), the age of your accounts and the types of credit you use (see above image).
+Your credit score is based off of many things but the five major categories include your payment history (whether you pay your bills on time or late), the amount of debt you have in yor name (yep, your student loans count towards this category!), the age of your accounts, the new credit you are pursuing and the types of credit you use (see above image).

 STEPS TO BUILDING A GOOD CREDIT SCORE: